Killinskillz69/Nineteen69-paystring.crypto.com-/JavaScript-API.md

 ##### Parameters

-1. `String` - An HEX string to be converted to a number.
+1. `String` - A HEX string to be converted to a number.

 ##### Returns